Prince Kuni Kuniyoshi: Military career

 Prince Kuni Kuniyoshi graduated from the 7th class of the Imperial Japanese Army Academy in 1897 as a second lieutenant, and was promoted to lieutenant in February 1899 and to captain in March 1901.
 Promoted to major in the infantry in November 1904, during the Russo-Japanese War he was assigned to the staff of General Kuroki Tamemoto, commander of the IJA 1st Army.
 For his war services he was awarded the Order of the Golden Kite (4th class).
 He then graduated from the Army War College and was assigned to the 3rd Regiment of the Imperial Guards Division.

-From 1907 to 1910, he studied military tactics in Germany and was attached to Second Regiment of the Prussian Foot Guards.
+From 1907 to 1910, he studied military tactics in Germany and was attached to the Second Regiment of the Prussian Foot Guards.
 He was promoted to lieutenant colonel in April 1908 and to colonel in December 1910.
-Upon returning to Japan, Prince Kuni rose to the rank of major general in August 1913 and given command of the 38th Infantry Regiment.
+Upon returning to Japan, Prince Kuni rose to the rank of major general in August 1913 and was given command of the 38th Infantry Regiment.
 Later he commanded the Imperial Guard of Japan and rose to the rank of lieutenant general in August 1917 and commander of the IJA 15th Division.
 Along with that command, he received the additional post of chief priest of Meiji Shrine.

 Prince Kuni became a full general and a member of the Imperial Japanese Army General Staff in August 1923.
 An early advocate of military aviation, one of his protégés was Yamamoto Isoroku, the future admiral and commander-in-chief of the Imperial Japanese Navy.
-On 27 June 1929 (two days before his death), Emperor Hirohito promoted him to the honorary rank of field marshal and granted him the Grand Cordon of the Supreme Order of the Chrysanthemum.
+On 27 January 1929 (the day of his death), Emperor Hirohito promoted him to the honorary rank of field marshal and granted him the Grand Cordon of the Supreme Order of the Chrysanthemum.

 He was the target of a failed assassination attempt by Cho Myeongha in Taichung.

 Prince Kuni's death occurred soon after he arrived at his villa at Atami, of an acute onset of an undisclosed disease.